Explore the Coast Grants

 California’s ocean, coast, and beaches are spaces of joy, relaxation, and healing.
 The ability to experience the coast without fear of financial cost, physical barriers or feelings of not belonging, is crucial to how people cultivate their own lifelong connections with the coast.
 The State Coastal Conservancy’s Explore the Coast (ETC) grant program seeks to provide coastal experiences for people and communities who face challenges to accessing or enjoying the coast (“ETC Priority Communities”).
 ETC Priority Communities include but are not limited to lower-income individuals and households, people with disabilities, people of color, immigrant communities, and foster youth, among others.

 ETC grants fund a wide range of programs that bring people to the coast or to the shores of San Francisco Bay.
-At least 50% of participants served by the ETC grant must be from an ETC Priority Community.
-In addition to meeting this requirement, projects must also meet one or more of the following program priorities:
+At least 70% of participants served by the ETC grant must be from an ETC Priority Community.
+In addition to meeting this requirement, projects must also meet the following program priorities:

 To be notified of upcoming ETC Grant Rounds, sign up for our mailing list here.